 The Landfill has been operating since the 1950s.
 The Landfill Operating License discusses the work areas (see Section 3.1), references design, construction and monitoring documents submitted by DTE and includes conditions and criteria required for the Landfill operation, phase construction and monitoring.
-A renewal permit application has been prepared by DTE and transmitted to MDEQ.
+A renewal permit, License Number 9603 effective May 15, 2020, was issued to DTE by the Michigan EGLE.
 Closure and Post Closure Plans in accordance with 40 CFR 257.102 (b) and 40 CFR 257.104, respectively, have been prepared with an operating record date of October 17, 2016.
-Permits, from St. Clair County Health Department for Soil Erosion and Sedimentation Control and from MDEQ for a NPDES permit for discharge of storm water, have been issued.
+A permit for NPDES discharge of storm water has been issued.